lerichard95/rile-cs203-game2/game2 plan.md

 [ ] Getting better at programming - what language should I use to get better?
+- Realm of Racket

-[ ] How do you "export" the game to a format that is playable by other people?
+[x] How do you "export" the game to a format that is playable by other people?
+- Build to an executable JAR file

+PROBLEM WITH STATES- having to make enormous constructors— is there a way to fix this issue?
+Does generalizing the state into its own class solve these problems?
+Sounds like a design pattern...
+- No way to do this in Java... must change the constructor for all new instances.

-[ ] What kind of programming is HTML/CSS anyway??
+[x] What kind of programming is HTML/CSS anyway??
+- markup languages— no real programming because it's just descriptions of things— no control flow etc...
-[ ] How do you test HTML/CSS ?
+[x] How do you test HTML/CSS ?
 Is there a way to do that?
+- impossible to test because programs don't have "errors" just unintended side-effects

 #Game2
 "Finite state machine"